scott-anderson-wc/cs210pub/assignments/a05/tile_game.md

 You can let each piece keep track of its location and use jQuery's `css` method to read those values off when you need them.

-I suggest giving each piece an ID so that you can easily find it to move it around.
+I suggest giving each piece an ID or `data-` attribute so that you can easily find it to move it around.

 I will supply a set of images that you can use in this [tarfile](../../downloads/tiles.tar)